Skip to main content

 What is the difference between open-source and open-weight coding models?+

 Open-source models publish weights, training code, and datasets — you can fully reproduce them.
 Open-weight models publish the weights so you can download and run the model, but training code and data may be private.
-Most modern coding LLMs (GLM-5, Kimi K2.6, DeepSeek V4, Qwen3-Coder) are open-weight under permissive licenses such as Apache 2.0, MIT, or Modified MIT.
+Most modern coding LLMs ( GLM-5, Kimi K2.6, DeepSeek V4, Qwen3-Coder) are open-weight under permissive licenses such as Apache 2.0, MIT, or Modified MIT.

 Can open-source coding models match Claude or GPT-5?+

 Yes, on coding benchmarks the gap is now small.
 DeepSeek V4-Pro leads all evaluated models on LiveCodeBench (93.5) and Codeforces Rating (3206).
-Kimi K2.6 outscores GPT-5.4 and Claude Opus 4.6 on SWE-Bench Pro.
+MiniMax M3 surpasses GPT-5.5 and Gemini 3.1 Pro on SWE-Bench Pro at 59.0%, and Kimi K2.6 (58.6%) sits just behind.
 The Stanford AI Index 2025 shows the gap between top and 10th-ranked models fell from 11.9% to 5.4% in one year.

 What is the best open-weight coding model I can run locally?+